Who we are, w

 It resurfaced in the 1990’s as an anti-apartheid protest zine, with Koos Kombuis as editor, coinciding with the Voëlvry movement.
 Its oppositional nature remained intact, albeit much more progressive in its approach.
 The humorous and light-hearted zine lobbied for equal rights across different races, genders and sexual orientations.

 It would continue into an erratic pocket-sized zine, which in recent years has appeared annually.
 It includes poems, short stories, illustrations, interviews and reviews on a variety of topics in English, Afrikaans and other South African and foreign languages.

 The online journal Klyntji, as an extension of Ons Klyntji, launched in 2014.
 The two publications are run on their own accord, with a synergy connecting their independent yet similar nature.

 The online journal engages with current day topics related to identity.
 Speakers of Afrikaans find themselves in a changing South African landscape.
 What it means to be Afrikaans, taking into account its array of subcultures and identities, is frequently discussed and debated.
 Klyntji is continuously informed by research, debate and discussion on race, language, gender, sexuality and how it's conveyed aesthetically by contemporary arts and culture across the globe.

 The publication uses Afrikaans as a language amongst languages, to transcend cultural boundaries through the telling of alternative narratives; challenging and resisting internal and external racism, populism, patriarchy and toxic masculinity, homophobia, transphobia, body shaming, sexism and gender-based violence, restrictive gender norms and harmful dogma.
-We do this by promoting diverse art, music, literature, design, theatre and culture in broad that progress towards a more equal, accepting and inclusive African society, all whilst having a damn fine time doing it.
+We do this by promoting diverse art, music, literature, design, theatre and culture in broad that progress towards a more equal, accepting and inclusive Global South, all on this pale blue dot that we call home.